LD78/projet_voitures_autonomes/README.md

 server:
 http://127.0.0.1:3000

-You have to launch mongod in the console
+You have to launch mongod in your terminal before launch the application